 The above code generates the following HTML.
 You can imagine that with a lot of comments or code blocks you get a lot of ugly blank lines appearing in your mark-up.

 Ideally it should generate the HTML below without any blank lines.
 If you really wanted a blank line to appear, you could add one yourself before the comment.

 The main problem with the above is that it makes your HTML look ugly and hard to follow.
 You often end up with several blank lines, which breaks up the flow of the mark-up.

 Also, given that every ASP.NET MVC site on the internet has this problem and probably contains at least two Razor comments and maybe a for-loop in the code somewhere, that is a lot of wasted extra bandwidth.

-So I made this suggestion for the next version of ASP.NET MVC 6, to change the behaviour to the expected one above and it got accepted!
+So I made this suggestion for the next version of ASP.NET Core, to change the behaviour to the expected one above and it got accepted!

 How Much Bandwidth Was Saved

 So how much bandwidth has this single change saved the internet?
 That's the question I asked myself.
 According to the httparchive.org, the average request is made up of around 57KB of HTML.
 If we assume that each page contains two comments and maybe a for-loop, that's six carriage returns (Two sets of), twelve characters or twelve bytes of wasted bandwidth.
 If we assume that all sites are using GZip compression, then we can make a conservative estimate of around six bytes of wasted bandwidth per request.

 Cisco forecasts that global IP traffic will pass the Zettabyte (1000 Exabytes) threshold by the end of 2016.
 If the the average transfer size per request is 2162 KB; and only 57 KB is HTML, we can work out that 257465 Terabytes of of the worlds internet traffic per year is HTML.